chantaltan/DH110-CHANTALTAN/assignment03/README.md

    - In current free music learning apps, most interactions are one-sided.
 Users may prefer to have live feedback from a real instructor within an app to improve their learning experience.

 ### Defining the Target Users
+**User characteristics**
+- Demographics: Middle-aged men (ages 40-60)
+- Preferences: Expertise in music and reading music sheets can be any level (even close to none).
+Users can be starting to learn how to play music from an older age or want to pick up learning again on their own time.
+- Users might have a range of familiarity with using technology to complete the activity, but usually they may have experience learning how to play an instrument in-person with an instructor.

+**Context of doing this activity**
+- Users would want to play an instrument while learning on their own; they may like self-learning.
+- Users would learn on their own time, in their own home, asynchronously as a hobby.

+**How the users would go about completing this activity**
+- To complete this activity in-person, users may have an instructor through group classes or private lessons to practice and learn songs.
+Music sheets may or may not be chosen by the instructor.
+- To complete this activity online, users would go online and search for a music learning platform to start playing.
+Then, they would search for a song and instrument they would like to play to find the appropriate music sheets.
+Once they have found the music sheet to their liking, users can use a variety of settings to learn how to play it.

 ### Research Methods